Cbannon35/OP-Frontend-WS/README.md

 Add the ".highlight" class to a shopping list item when it is clicked.

 5.
-Add a button that, when clicked:
-   - finds the first shopping list item
-   - adds the .highlight class
-   - waits one second
-   - then deletes this item (you can use .remove() on an element to remove it from the DOM!)

-6.
 Add a description for each item.
 Look in `Description.jsx` for more direction.

+6.
+For each item, add a button that will remove itself from the shopping list.

 # Credits